Spline Based Search Method For Unmodeled Transient Gravitational Wave Chirps: Description of the method

 The positivity of the amplitude envelope, $a(t)\geq 0$, and B-splines, $\mathcal{B}_{j,k}(t;\overline{\tau}_a) \geq 0$ , $\forall t$, (see Appendix~\ref{app_bsplines}) requires that the minimization of $\Lambda$ be performed under a positivity constraint on $\overline{\alpha}$.

 The estimate of the signal model is obtained using the following program of nested minimizations,

+The order of minimization above, from inner to outer, corresponds to parameters that can be treated semi-analytically to those that need a fully numerical approach.
 The steps in solving the program are described below, starting from the innermost minimization.
 As mentioned earlier, the regulator gain, $\lambda$, is determined using GCV, which is merged into the minimization program at the second step.